 Pixelated videos can be a major concern if your videos are old and captured from low-resolution cameras.
 However, there are some professional tools available on Android that can be used to repair these pixelated problems.
 These apps strengthen the videos to a certain extent.

 It provides two correction methods.
-The first one is 'quick repair' which can repair less serious video issues.
-The second one is 'advance repair' which can be used to repair videos with serious issues involving corrupted data, blurriness, etc. Normally, the application uses the first option of repair, however, if the video is severely corrupted, you can opt for the advanced mode.
+The first one is 'quick repair,' which can repair less serious video issues.
+The second one is 'advance repair,' which can be used to repair videos with serious issues involving corrupted data, blurriness, etc. Normally, the application uses the first option of repair.
+However, if the video is severely corrupted, you can opt for the advanced mode.

-Install the application and launch it.
+Step 1: Install the application and launch it.
 In the application, you will find an option to add your videos that are to be repaired.
 Click here to add your blurry/corrupted/pixelated video to the tool.
 Another way to add your video is to drag the video file into the 'add video and start repairing' area of the tool.
 The software will automatically detect it and add the video to its list to repair.

-In case of severe corruption issues, the video might not get repaired by the above process.
+Step 4: In case of severe corruption issues, the video might not get repaired by the above process.
 In this case, choose the advanced mode.
 Just click the Advanced Repair button.

-Add a sample video for advanced repair and click the Repair button to start it.
+Step 5: Add a sample video for advanced repair and click the Repair button to start it.

 Sometimes, the software you use may not be up to the mark as well.
 Then, you will have to install another one and go over the process all over again.
 Find the best one from reviews and ratings.
-Also, select the applications that are easier to use or it will take up a lot of your time.
+Also, select the applications that are easier to use, or it will take up a lot of your time.

 Always remember to keep a copy of the original video to be repaired.
-It will come handy if one program doesn't yield successful results.
+It will come in handy if one program doesn't yield successful results.
 You can use the saved video when you have to use another software.
 If you haven't made a copy and have used the file in one software, you might not get the desired result in the next one.

 However, very low-resolution videos cannot be played clearly in a reduced window.
-Then, the reduced window would be too small to even watch the video properly.
+Then, the reduced window would be too small even to watch the video properly.
 Videos of such a low resolution cannot be salvaged using the above-mentioned applications either.

 Always remember to avoid pixelation by capturing videos in higher resolution.
 In mobiles or digital camera, options are available to choose the resolution.
 Do not go for 4k resolutions unless needed.
 It will take a lot of battery and storage space.
 Go for normal high definition resolution like 720p and 1080p.
 That will do the job perfectly for an average consumer.